But surely that knowledge does not change how humans have or will experience time?

 Various studies (Kluckhohn and Strodtbeck, 1961; Redding and Martyn-Johns, 1979; Hampden-Turner and Trompenaars, 1993P) have shown that people and organizations have different outlooks on time orientation.

-- Others live in the present, always busy trying to get things done even at the price of long-term benefits.
-Intense and continuous short-term focus can make efforts seem futile and daily tasks devoid of any meaning.
+Others live in the present, always busy trying to get things done, even at the price of long-term benefits.
+Intense and continuous short-term focus can make efforts seem futile and daily tasks meaningless.

-Find out where you stand in terms of your outlook on the past, present, and future when you are creating future strategies.
+Find out where you stand regarding your outlook on the past, present, and future when creating future strategies.

 4.3 Planning Time and Development Time